Biodiversity

 One of the benefits of using camera traps is their ability to identify hard-to-detect species, such as the Blue-winged Pitta (Pitta moluccensis), whose presence inside RER was recently confirmed for the first time in photographs as well as in camera trap videos.

 Evidence from the cameras suggests that RER has the potential to support breeding populations of the Black Partridge (Melanoperdix niger) which have been spotted in male and female pairs.
-These discoveries add to RER’s rich diversity, taking the total avifauna on the Kampar Peninsula to approximately 300 species.
+These discoveries add to RER’s rich diversity, taking the total avifauna on the Kampar Peninsula to more than 300 species.

-While the compiling of species inventories is ongoing, as of 2020, a total of 823 species of fauna and flora had been identified, in including the presence of five of Sumatra’s six cat species, 308 species of bird, 89 species of fish and 66 globally-threatened species including the critically endangered Sumatran Tiger and Sunda Pangolin.
+While the compiling of species inventories is ongoing, as of January 2024, a total of 893 species of fauna and flora have been recorded, including 78 mammals, 106 amphibians and reptiles, 319 bird species, 201 plants, 89 fish species, and 100 odonates.
+75 of them are globally threatened species, including the critically endangered Sumatran Tiger and Sunda Pangolin.

 In addition to the 200 water birds, 64 non-water bird species were also observed.